McIntyre-Lab/mclib/doc/install.rst

 In order to use the contents of the McIntyre library, you need to tell python where these files are.
 To do this you need to set up a local environmental variable.
 On Linux there are several places you can create these variables.
-I would suggest adding the variable to a file in the users home directory called ``.profile``.
+I would suggest adding the variable to a file in the user's home directory called ``.profile``.

 .. note::